-Customers are conditioned to see their Customer Success Manager (CSM) as the central point of contact with their vendor.
+Customers are conditioned to see their Customer Success Manager (CSM) as the central point of contact at your company.
 As such, CSMs are the natural first stop for any project a customer wants to discuss.

-Since CSMs tend to work on a variety of projects it’s nearly impossible (if not impractical) for them to individually complete each one.
+Since CSMs tend to work on a large breadth of projects it’s nearly impossible (if not impractical) for them to individually complete each one.
 As a result, CSMs regularly interface with a variety of internal and external teams.
-So, how can CSMs oversee such a wide array of initiatives, including ones they’re not individually responsible for executing?
+How can CSMs capably oversee such a wide array of initiatives, including ones they’re not individually responsible for executing?

 The answer: CSMs need to be capable project managers.

 Customer Success teams are responsible for metrics that map to the overall success of their customer base — retention rate, annual net revenue, or customer satisfaction score, just to name a few.
 Because CSMs are held accountable for the success of their accounts, they are deeply invested in the outcome of every interaction their customers have with your company, especially in the form of high impact initiatives.